wangchuhan/927Microservices/README.md

 3. Execute SQL Scripts
    In the following path: `927Microservices/sql/`, you will find some SQL scripts for creating the tables and inserting initial data.
 These scripts include table definitions for the provider_db and consumer_db, as well as INSERT statements for populating the tables with test data.
 Execute the SQL scripts in your MySQL environment to set up the database structure and initial data.

+### Configure Services

+There are two configuration files need to be configured for MySQL & RabbitMQ connection:

+- `provider/src/main/resources/application.yml`

+- `consumer/src/main/resources/application.yml`

+RabbitMQ, MySQL and email information need to be input, config files' comments should be followed.

-### 5. Start project
+### Start Services

-After starting  RabbitMQ server you can turn on microservices (You should use an IDE so it will auto configure for you):
+After starting  RabbitMQ server you can turn on microservices (An IDE should be adopted, it will auto configure dependencies):

 1. Install all maven dependencies by running `mvn clean install`

-2. Execute eureka-server/src/main/java/com/scu927/EurekaServerApplication.java
+2. Execute `eureka-server/src/main/java/com/scu927/EurekaServerApplication.java`

-3. Execute provider/src/main/java/com/scu927/ProviderApplication.java
+3. Execute `provider/src/main/java/com/scu927/ProviderApplication.java`

-4. Execute consumer/src/main/java/com/scu927/ConsumerApplication.java
+4. Execute `consumer/src/main/java/com/scu927/ConsumerApplication.java`, if `unsupported or unrecognized SSL` error shows up then please tweak `consumer/src/main/resources/application.yml` file's config `spring/mail/properties/mail/smtp/ssl`, because some email providers such as Microsoft Outlook uses STARTTLS instead of SSL/TLS.

-### 6. Test & Play with APIs
+### Test & Play with APIs

 1. Testing with Swagger
    You can use Swagger for API testing, which provides a more user-friendly visual interface.
 Once the project is running, you can access Swagger UI at the following [URL](http://127.0.0.1:8082/swagger-ui/index.html)